alexcavender/wordpress-ajax-load-more/README.md

 ###How to Edit the number of posts loaded
+Let's say your main blog loads 5 of the latest posts.
-change 'posts_per_page' from 10 to another number
+Within functions.php, change 'posts_per_page' from 10 to 5
+In your index.php change offset from 10 to 5